 - All the wiring of the system

 Make sure there are no sharp bends in ground wires.
-In case of sharp bends, surge can jump from one wire to another.
-Use stainless steel fasteners, which reduce the potential for corrosion.
+In case of sharp bends, surge can jump from one wire to other.
+Stainless steel fasteners, which reduce the potential for corrosion.

-There is potential for injury and shock while doing any electrical work.
+There is potential of injury and shock while doing any electrical work.
 If you are unsure about your ability to properly wire the system, hire a licensed electrical contractor or electrician.

 Note: Lightning arrestors and surge protection devices are designed to protect electronic equipment by absorbing electrical surges.
 However, these devices cannot substitute for good grounding, in fact they function only in conjunction with effective grounding.

-Be sure to use the appropriate arresters as per your system requirement at the time of designing.
+Be sure to use the appropriate arrestors as per your system requirement at the time of designing.

 This is used to protect the electric circuit and connected devices from the lightning strikes having high voltage transient surges.
 Lightning arresters are installed to ground the harmful effects of lightning spikes.

-This device is installed at a height i.e. top of the building to provide a path to ground the lightning strikes.
-The lightning rod protects the structure from lightning surges.
+This device is installed on the height location i.e. top of the building to provide a path to ground the lightning strokes.
+The lightning rod protects the structure from lighting surges.

-Note: A surge arrester can be used as a lightning arrester but lightning arrester can’t be used as a surge arrester.
+Note: A surge arrester can be used as a lightning arrester but lightning arrester can’t be used as a surge arrester.2.

-Ensure proper torquing and tightening of structures is done at the time of installation.
+Ensure proper torqueing and tightening of structures is done at the time of installation.
 Routine maintenance is recommended for structures to ensure proper upkeep and damage prevention during extreme weathers.

-iii) Ballast are the concrete blocks which keep the support structure placed on the ground.
+- Ballast are the concrete block which keep support structure place on the ground.
 Ensure that the ballasts (Concrete blocks) are properly placed and aligned.

 Ensure that the module clamps are properly tightened.

-- That happens if your Solar System gets impacted
+4. What happens if your Solar System gets impacted –

 Reference: Ministry Of New & Renewable Energy (MNRE) https://solarrooftop.gov.in